mattgarber4/covid-weather/README.md

 - PRCP: Inches of precipitation
 - NPRCP: Number of weather stations that measured precipiation
 - NUM: Total number of weather stations that reported any measurements

+NOTE: To comply with COVID-19 case and death data from NYT, certain geographic aggregations are made.
+All five counties encompassing New York City are combined, as are all four counties overlapping Kansas City, MO.